-Of the 19 aquifers that have 2023 monitoring data for the spring (April - June) season: 6 are at above average levels for this time of year; 6 are at average levels, while 7 are reporting below average levels for this season.
-This is in the context of a drier than average winter and a late snowpack accumulation (in April), followed by an early and rapid melt (in May).
-The variability across aquifers illustrates the complex nature of groundwater in our region and how different conditions exist in different locations.
-These trends are influenced by the physical attributes of the aquifers (bedrock or sand and gravel; confined or unconfined), the level of demand and pumping, the distribution and volume of precipitation received, among other factors.
+Of the 21 aquifers that have 2025 monitoring data for the spring (April - June) season: 2 are at above average levels for this time of year; 12 are at average levels, while 7 are reporting below average levels.
+This is in the context of a drier than average winter and low snowpack accumulation.
+The variability across aquifer monitoring locations illustrates the complex nature of groundwater in our region and how different conditions exist in different aquifers.
+These trends are influenced by the physical attributes of the aquifers (bedrock or sand and gravel; confined or unconfined), the level of demand and pumping, the proximity of monitoring wells to areas of high pumping, the distribution and volume of precipitation received, among other factors.